youngsoul/rpi-motion-detection-background-subtraction/Readme.md

 * Use erode and dilate transformations

 To reduce the background subtraction noise.
-We will see that by removing the detailed movement, the algorithm speeds up.
+We will see that by removing the non-trail movement, the algorithm speeds up.
 This is very important to resource constrained devices such as the RaspberryPI.

 * Use LabelImg to create rectangular masks of 'Regions of Interest' or ROIs.